 To say that Octave Rouege is busy is an understatement.

-The Greenfield transplant from Mississippi works full time, participates 12 to 16 hours each week with a local nonprofit and is working toward his Master of Business Administration degree from Lakeland College.
+The Greenfield transplant from Mississippi works full time, participates 12 to 16 hours each week with a local nonprofit and is working toward his Master of Business Administration degree from Lakeland University.

 "So when it comes to actually studying, I have to do it at very odd times," Rouege said.
 "Sometimes it's at night.
 Sometimes it's early in the morning before work.
 Sometimes at lunch."

 Rouege said his workload is alleviated by Lakeland's adult education program through the college's innovative BlendEd feature.

 "I don't think I'd be able to do it without BlendEd," Rouege said.
 "With my full-time schedule, (BlendEd) does come in handy to be able to study on the fly."